Contrastively Smoothed Class Alignment for Unsupervised Domain Adaptation: Experiments

 \subsection{Digit Datasets}

 There are four types of digit images ($i.e.$, four domains).
-MNIST and USPS are both hand-written gray-scale images, the domain difference between which is relatively small.
+MNIST and USPS are both hand-written gray-scale images, with relatively small domain difference.
 MNISTM~\cite{ganin2016domain} is a dataset built upon MNIST by adding randomly colored image patches from BSD500 dataset~\cite{arbelaez2011contour}.
 SVHN includes colored images of street numbers.
 All images are rescaled to $32\times32\times3$.

-\Paragraph{MNIST$\rightarrow$SVHN} As gray-scale handwritten digits, images from MNIST have much lower dimensionality than colored house numbers from SVHN.
-With such large domain gap, MCD fails to align the features of the two.
+Sample images of all four digit datasets are presented in Figure~\ref{fig:sample_digit}.

+\Paragraph{MNIST$\rightarrow$SVHN} While both MNIST and SVHN include images of digits, there exists a large domain gap between these two datasets.
+As gray-scale handwritten digits, MNIST has much lower dimensionality than SVHN, which contains cropped street-view images of house numbers.
+Specifically, each image from SVHN has a colored background, which sometimes contains multiple digits, and might be blurry.
+This makes MNIST$\rightarrow$SVHN a much harder adaptation task than other digit datasets.
+It is shown recently in~\cite{shu2018dirt} that instance normalization allows the classifier to be invariant to channel-wide scaling and shifting of the input pixel intensities, greatly improving the adaptation performance on MNIST$\rightarrow$SVHN (73.3$\%$).
+With instance normalization, our proposed \model~achieves test accuracy of 80.7$\%$, as shown in Table~\ref{tab:image_result}, competitive with state-of-the-art results from~\cite{kumar2018co}.

+Notice that MCD does not provide adequate performance.
 Figure~\ref{fig:tsne_svhn_mcd} plots the t-SNE embedding of the features learned by MCD.
 Domains are indicated by different colors, and classes are indicated by different digit numbers.
-The maximized discrepancy provides too many ambiguous target-domain samples.
-As a result, the feature generator may not properly align them with the source-domain samples.
+MCD fails to align the features of the two domains globally due to the large domain gap.
+In other words, the maximized discrepancy provides too many ambiguous target-domain samples.
+As a result, the feature generator may not be able to properly align them with the source-domain samples.
 In comparison, as shown in Figure~\ref{fig:tsne_svhn_ours}, \model~utilizes the MMD between the source and the target domain features, thus maintaining a better global domain alignment.
-With further smoothed class-conditional adaptation, it achieves test accuracy of 80.7$\%$, as shown in Table~\ref{tab:image_result}, competitive with state-of-the-art results from~\cite{kumar2018co}.
+With further smoothed class-conditional adaptation, it outperforms MCD.

 \Paragraph{SVHN$\rightarrow$MNIST} Classification with the MNIST dataset is easier than others.
 As shown in Table~\ref{tab:image_result}, source-only achieves 82.4$\%$ on SVHN$\rightarrow$MNIST with instance normalization.
 Therefore, even with the same amount of domain difference, performance on SVHN$\rightarrow$MNIST is much better than MNIST$\rightarrow$SVHN across all compared models.
 The test accuracy of our model achieves 98.7$\%$.